 Network with other authors:

 This is always, always a great idea.
 Join online groups, go to writer events, or join local author groups.
 Networking with other, similar authors is not just good business, but can help you brainstorm new ideas.
 Plus, you’ll get a chance to see what others are doing that’s working (and what’s not working), and most likely expand your knowledge!
+Here are 5 easy tips for building your author network and leveraging those opportunities.

 Do a talk at your local library:

 We often talk about bookstore events and while those are great, libraries are often big, missed opportunities.
 Speaking at your local library will help you connect with really serious readers – because we all know that libraries pull in lots and lots of new readers every month.
+In case you need more convincing, here’s a recent article I wrote on why getting into libraries is still really lucrative for your book promotion.

 Do an eBook promotion: